KnowledgeForwardSolutions/DbC.Net/README.md

 Use NotSupportedExceptionFactory to create NotSupportedException.
 NotSupportedExceptionFactory does not expect any specific entries in the exception data dictionary.

+### StandardExceptionFactories

+The static StandardExceptionFactories class has properties that give you access to pre-configured exception factories that are lazily created.
+The exception factories available are:

+- ArgumentExceptionFactory - an instance of [ArgumentExceptionFactory](#argumentexceptionfactory)
+that does not use any value transforms.

+- SecureArgumentExceptionFactory - an instance of [ArgumentExceptionFactory](#argumentexceptionfactory)
+that includes a value transform on the Value data dictionary entry that masks the value with all asterisk characters ('*').

 ### Implementing an ExceptionFactory